 The options trading strategies aim to minimise the loss and increase the potential returns.
 The butterfly options strategy dictates the creation of four option contracts corresponding to the price movements.
 The expiration date of all the contracts is the same.
 Three prices are involved in the butterfly strategy.
 The options chain includes two call options and two put options.

 This non-directional strategy aims for good profitability when future volatility is expected to be higher or lower than the present implicit volatility.
-This is useful for creating bear and bull spreads with limited risk and a cap on the profit.
+This is useful for creating bear spread and bull spreads with limited risk and a cap on the profit.
 Thus, it is efficient to offer maximum payoff if the asset doesn't make expected movements before expiration.

 The highlight of the butterfly options strategy is creating four options contracts with the same expiry date at three different strike price points.
 It creates a stable range of prices to help investors increase their profits.
 The contracts on the same underlying asset must be made as follows: